kazunori279/CPU32/README.md

 * Experience of basic Altera FPGA development

 ### Build
-* Create a Quartus project for CPU32
+* Create a Quartus project named CPU32
-* Import files of /src and /conf folders.
-Open property dialog of .v files and set language to "SystemVerilog"
+* Copy /src and /conf folders under the project folder and add .v files to the project.
-* Start Analysis & Elaboration for initial check
+* Start Analysis & Elaboration for initial check.
+You would have errors on some .v files.
+Open property dialog and set language to "SystemVerilog"
 * Use Pin Planner for pin assignment for CPU32.v for LEDs, switches and buttons
 * Start Compilation for full build.
 This may takes several minutes